 This trade case has been pending for many months, and Namasté Solar took that time to plan ahead and prepare.
 Our forecasts were based on a 30% solar panel tariff, so we took action based on this scenario.
 The solar panel tariff is not the decision we wanted, but we were ready nonetheless.

 We have been in business since 2005 and have seen many ups and downs in the solar industry during that time.
 This storm, like others before it, will pass.
 We are confident that the growth of solar will continue, and Namasté Solar will continue to be a part of that growth.
 Long-term thinking is one of the core values of our company, and we remain committed to making solar energy easy and accessible.

 Impact on Residential Customers

 The economics of solar energy have made it a good financial investment for many years now, and though this tariff is a setback, solar remains a fantastic deal for many homeowners.
-The 30% federal tax credit is still in place, solar still insulates you from rising utility costs, and solar panels still pay for themselves over time.
+The federal tax credit offers additional savings, solar still insulates you from rising utility costs, and solar panels still pay for themselves over time.
 These factors haven’t changed.